magento/merchdocs/src/catalog/product-gift-card-accounts.md

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Gift Card Accounts**.

-1. Select tghe gift card account to be deleted and open it in edit mode.
+1. Select the gift card account to be deleted and open it in edit mode.

 1. In the menu bar, click **Delete**.